Nightwood Theatre: Company history

 In 1991, Diane Roberts was appointed associate artistic director.
 Then in 1993, Alisa Palmer and Diane Roberts were appointed co-artistic directors.
 Palmer was appointed the sole incoming artistic director in 1995.
 Kelly Thornton was appointed artistic director of Nightwood Theatre in 2001, the same year Nightwood launched their play development program, Write from the Hip.

 In 2002, Nightwood moved their offices from the Theatre Centre to the Toronto's Distilleries district, where they still are today.
 The next year, Nightwood launched Hysteria: A Festival of Women with Buddies in Bad Times.
 The Hysteria Festival was intended to be a semi-annual and multi-disciplinary showcase of North American female artists.
 The 2003 Hysteria Festival was ten days long and featured classes and workshops in addition to performances and staged readings.

 Nightwood Theatre held the Consent Event in 2017, coinciding with widespread conversations around the #MeToo movement following allegations of sexual abuse against Harvey Weinstein.
 The event featured the premieres of two plays and the Consent Event Symposium, a community conversation and workshop about consent.
 The plays premiered as part of the Consent Event were Rose Napoli's Lo (or Dear Mr. Wells), which Napoli developed when she was a participant in Write from the Hip, and Ellie Moon's documentary-play, Asking for It.

 In early 2019, it was announced that Andrea Donaldson would be taking over Thornton's role of artistic director.
 Donaldson's first programmed season will be 2020–21, though she officially began transitioning into the new role in March 2019.

 Nightwood Theatre cancelled their performances of Karen Hines' All the Little Animals I Have Eaten in keeping with Canada's guidelines surrounding the COVID-19 outbreak.

+In December 2021, the company was informed by the owner of the building owner that it had until August 2022 to leave it's space in the Distillery district.
+In March 2025 they reopened a new joint space with Tapestry Opera in the Nancy and Ed Jackman Performance Centre, 877 Yonge Street.
+The new 6,500 square foot venue contains a rehearsal studio and a 200 seat performance facility.

 Groundswell Festival

 Nightwood Theatre's Groundswell Festival of new works began in the spring of 1986 and was originally timed to coincide with International Women's Day.

 In 2011, Nightwood Theatre held two Groundswell Festivals, the latter of which was called The New Groundswell Festival.
 In a brochure published by Nightwood for the 2011 New Groundswell Festival, they wrote that "Nightwood has re-envisioned and expanded Groundswell to be A National Festival of Contemporary Women's Theatre."
 Since the second Groundswell of 2011, the festival has operated under the new name.
-The Groundswell Festival takes up approximately one third of Nightwood Theatre's budget.

 Many plays which have premiered or been workshopped at Groundswell have gone on to be performed as part of Nightwood Theatre's main season.